Manu098vm/Tera-Finder/README.md

 # Tera Finder
 ![immagine](https://user-images.githubusercontent.com/52102823/206939004-160166fd-f698-4039-b8ce-f18d8f39a6ae.png)

-This is a PKHeX Plugin that allows to view, edit and calculate seeds for SV Raids.
+This is a PKHeX.Core based program that allows to view, edit and calculate seeds for SV Raids.
 This is the spiritual sequel of my [SVXoroCalc](https://github.com/Manu098vm/SVResearches).
+Both a standalone program and a PKHeX Plugin are available for use.

 ### Features:
 * Import Poké Portal News in Zip/Folder formats